Take the Quiz

 Summary

 Although glaucoma cannot be cured, there are treatments available that can effectively manage the condition.
-Glaucoma treatment is focused on reducing the pressure within the eye (intraocular pressure – IOP) and maintaining a pressure that will reduce the likelihood of further damage to the optic nerve and loss of vision.
+Glaucoma treatments are focused on reducing the pressure within the eye (intraocular pressure – IOP) and maintaining a pressure that will reduce the likelihood of further damage to the optic nerve and loss of vision.
 Often, the vision loss from glaucoma is irreversible.

 Glaucoma is often the result of increased pressure inside a person’s eye (intraocular pressure – IOP) caused by a buildup of fluid that leads to vision problems and damage to important structures within the eye, primarily the optic nerve.
 Glaucoma can develop in one or both eyes.
 In rare cases, some people that have pressure within a normal range can also develop glaucoma (normal tension glaucoma).
 Increased eye pressure does not necessarily mean that you have glaucoma.